-The program creates a full backup version and overwrites it every time according to the specified schedule or when you run backup manually.
+The program creates a full backup version and overwrites it every time according to the specified schedule or when you run the backup manually.
+In this process, the old version is deleted only after a new version is created.

 Backup scheduler setting for disk backup: monthly.